ihyunnam/ihyunnam.github.io/_pages/about.md

 I am a 5th year Master's student in Computer Science at Stanford University.
 My research interests are in secure systems and applied cryptography.

-**I am applying for Ph.D. programs in Computer Science for the fall 2025 entry term.**
+**I am applying to Ph.D. programs in Computer Science for the fall 2025 entry term.**

 I am very fortunate to be advised by Professors [Dan Boneh](https://crypto.stanford.edu/~dabo/), [David Mazieres](https://www.scs.stanford.edu/~dm/), and [Emma Dauterman](https://cs.stanford.edu/~edauterman/), and previously by Professor [John Mitchell](https://theory.stanford.edu/people/jcm/).
 I received my B.S. with [Honors](/files/The_Avg_Act_Swap__ACM_CODASPY_submission___Copy_.pdf) in Computer Science as well as B.S. in Mathematics from Stanford University in June 2024.

-My Research Interests
+My research interests
 ------
 I am broadly interested in secure systems and applied cryptography.
 I like to design, build, and evaluate systems that
 <ol>